-Many fear that filing a complaint would effectively end their career.
-They also do not want to be labelled as “the girl who complains” as Heather would describe it.
+Many fear a complaint form will effectively end their career.
+They also do not want to be labelled as “the girl who complains”.

 What is the way forward?

-As frustrating as not having a well-developed system, it can be even more exhausting to deal with people that take advantage of the system.
+As frustrating as not having a well-developed system, it can be even more exhausting to deal with people that take advantage of it.

 “I personally have never investigated a legit rape complaint.
 Most of the time they just slept with someone and didn’t want their boyfriend to know so they filed a sexual harassment complaint.
 It’s taking credibility away from the true victims out there and making them even more hesitant to speak up.”

-Heather believes the #MeToo movement has changed the landscape a lot and built up a positive influence for women in professional workplaces.
+Heather believed the #MeToo movement had changed the landscape a lot for women in professional workplaces.
 However, the journey is far from complete.

 “As hard as it may be, keeping an open mind is the most important in this journey.
 Males can get harassed too.
 The system in place is not kind to victims of harassment as they often get dismissed.”

-She hopes no one would get shielded because of the “good old boy system”.
-The system and policy set to protect its employees should be functioned to do exactly that.
+No one should get shielded because of the “good old boy system”.
+The system and policy set to protect its employees should function to do exactly that.

 “Doing what I do, you see the worst of things.
 You’d start having trust issues, one of the reasons I was never married,” Heather shrugged her shoulder as she made her final remarks.